sematext/docs/docs/integration/kafka.md

 ### Underreplicated partition count anomaly

-This alert rule continuously monitors the count of under-replicated partitions in a Kafka cluster, identifying anomalies in the number of partitions that are not fully replicated across all brokers.
+This alert rule continuously monitors the count of under-replicated partitions in a Kafka cluster, detecting anomalies in the number of partitions that are not fully replicated across all brokers.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose a Kafka cluster typically maintains full replication of partitions across all brokers, but due to broker failures, network issues, or limited resources, some partitions become under-replicated.
 When this happens, the alert rule checks for anomalies in the count of under-replicated partitions over the last 10 minutes.
 Upon detecting the anomaly in the count of under-replicated partitions, the alert rule triggers a warning.